HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.txt

 - Cavalier/Paladin/GoldKnight/Pegasus Knight/Falcoknight: Canto - Allows unit to spend their remaining movement points after taking non-combat actions.
 - Mage/Sage/Priestess/Celica: Swap - Allows unit to switch places with an ally.
 - Armor/Baron: Pivot - Allows unit to move to the other side of an ally.
-- Baron: Heavy Armor - halves damage from bows.
+- Baron: Heavy Armor - Halves damage from bows.
-- Dread Fighter: Apotrope - halves damage from magic, and grants Res +5.
+- Dread Fighter: Apotrope - Halves damage from magic, and grants Res +5.
-- Archer: Bowrange +1 - adds 1 extra range when attacking with a bow.
+- Archer: Bowrange +1 - Adds 1 extra range when attacking with a bow.
-- Sniper/Bow Knight: Bowrange +2 - adds 2 extra range when attacking with a bow.
+- Sniper/Bow Knight: Bowrange +2 - Adds 2 extra range when attacking with a bow.
-- Falcoknight: Slayer - gains effective damage against monsters.
+- Falcoknight: Slayer - Grants unit's attacks effective damage against monsters.
-- Alm/Celica/Rogues: Locktouch - can open chests and doors for free.
+- Alm/Celica/Rogues: Locktouch - Allows unit to open chests and doors for free.
+- Certain boss characters: Pact - Negates HP cost for spells.
+Indicated on the first page of the unit's status screen.

+#Supports

+Many additional supports have been added (e.g. Alm now supports his friends from Ram Village), and some of the SoV supports have been revised to add length or better characterize the units (e.g. Faye/Silque, Kliff/Tobin).
+Like in SoV, support points increase by having units defeat enemies while within 3 tiles of their partner, or by using healing magic on each other.
+There is no limit to the number of supports each unit can have per playthrough.
+Supports are displayed on page 4 of the statscreen (which is hidden if the unit has no support ranks), and pressing the R button on this screen will display detailed information about the stat bonuses granted.

+Also like in SoV, some support levels are tied to story progression.
+In general, B supports will unlock upon completing Act 2 and A supports will unlock upon completing Act 3, though some supports may grow more quickly than that.
+If a support is taking unusually long, try progressing in the story.

 #Known issues

 While all major bugs have now been addressed, some minor bugs remain.
 A V1.1 release some time in the future will address these remaining issues.

-- Some issues have been reported with Rewarp on large dungeon maps.
-The bug has been confirmed, but my testing has not been able to replicate it.
 - Certain frame-perfect inputs may cause issues with pop-up notification background transparency.
 - Some glitches may occur when hard-resetting and resuming while in the middle of a player phase action.
 Choosing "Suspend" from the battle map menu works as intended.
-- (For the above three, if you encounter these issues, please provide me with files to replicate the issue--whether these are savestates or TAS inputs or a .sav file in which the issue persists after resuming the chapter)
+- (For the above two, if you encounter these issues, please provide me with files to replicate the issue--whether these are savestates or TAS inputs or a .sav file in which the issue persists after resuming the chapter)
 - Some issues with Lukas having a blank item in his inventory upon starting Act 3 have been reported.
 I think this one will require a Lua script to effectively debug.
 In the meantime, depositing the blank item should allow you to continue without ill effects.
-- I still don't like that one CG of Alm and Zeke and plan to re-draw it.

 #Credits

 - Circleseverywhere's Modular Stat Screens, Custom Spell Animation Engine and everything2ea modules
 - macplustrees' base-stat promotion gains
-- Teraspark's staff/item range rework
+- Teraspark's staff/item range rework and item effect rework
 - Stan's Movement Skills
 - laqieer's world map installation utilities
 - Huichelaar's world map flags upgrades
+- Sme's item-based promotions, starting options menu, TrapRework and assistance with summoner AI
 - Assorted small tweaks and patches by StanH, Tequila, Crazycolorz5, Vennobennu, Leonarth, Vesly, 7743 and aera
   - Extra shout out to StanH and Snakey1 for finally squashing the remaining bugs in the magic system!
 - Music hacking utilities by Sme and Alusq, including Alusq's expanded percussion kit